 The Governmental Accounting Standards Board issued Statement No. 67 (GASB 67), "Financial Reporting For Pension Plans", in June 2012.
-This report, prepared as of June 30, 2018 (the Measurement Date), presents information to assist the Public Employees' Retirement System of Mississippi (System) in meeting the requirements of GASB 67.
-Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the Public Employees' Retirement System of Mississippi as of June 30, 2018.
-The results of that valuation were detailed in a report dated October 9, 2018.
+This report, prepared as of June 30, 2019 (the Measurement Date), presents information to assist the Public Employees' Retirement System of Mississippi (System) in meeting the requirements of GASB 67.
+Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the Public Employees' Retirement System of Mississippi as of June 30, 2018, with the exception of the actuarial assumptions from the 2019 experience study that were adopted by the Board of Trustees at the August 27, 2019 Board Meeting.
+The results of the 2018 valuation were detailed in a report dated October 9, 2018.